OLADAPO-AI/temp-alt-capstone/README.md

 - **Search Hospitals**: Navigate to the search page, enter your location or choose from the list of cities, and view the list of hospitals.
 - **Export List**: Click on the "Export" button to download the list of hospitals as a CSV file.
-- **Share List**: Use the "Share" button to email or generate a shareable link.
+- **Share List**: Use the Social media button to generate a shareable link on the modal.
 - **Admin Features**: Log in as an admin to access hospital entry creation and Markdown content editing.

 ## Best Practices

 - **Scalable Codebase**: Follow proper linting and formatting with Prettier and ESLint.
 - **TypeScript**: Ensure type safety by using TypeScript with either Vue.js or React.
-- **Backend Choice**: Use Firebase, Hasura, or a similar backend to store user data and handle authentication.
+- **Backend Choice**: Use Superbase, Prisma and Clerk backend to store user data and handle authentication.
 - **Form Validation**: Implement thorough form validation across the platform.
 - **Testing**: Include at least 2 unit tests and 3 component tests in the codebase.